Is Tom Cruise In The Others?

 Q: Why is there confusion about Tom Cruise’s involvement?

-A: The confusion may arise from the fact that Tom Cruise and Nicole Kidman were married at the time of the film’s release.
+A: The confusion may arise from the fact that Tom Cruise and Nicole Kidman were married at the time of the film’s release and had previously acted together in other movies.